 - gastrointestinal upset

 - water retention under the skin

-What they don’t realize is that the weight gain can be a combination of muscle being built (a good thing and takes hard work) and water being retained in the cells.
+What they don’t realize is that the weight rising can be a combination of the muscle being built (a good thing and takes hard work) and water being retained in the cells.

-If you mention the word water rention to most women, they want nothing to do with it.
+If you mention the word water retention to most women, they want nothing to do with it.
 However, it’s not the type of water retention you’d think.
 It’s called cell volumization.
-Creatine increases cells retention of water.
+Creatine increases the cell’s retention of water.
 This feeling is minimal and entirely different than typical water retention caused by the “monthly bloat.”.
 Being properly hydrated is a good thing.
 Any water weight gained will be gone when you stop using creatine.

-Men probably don’t mind the feeling of fullness, bigger muscles or a few pounds but it is totally understandable that most women are not looking for supplments that offer the remote possilbity of the aformention results.
+Men probably don’t mind the feeling of fullness, bigger muscles, or a few pounds but it is totally understandable that most women are not looking for supplments that offer the remote possibility of the aforementioned results.
 But keep in mind that this particular effect is way overblown and very different from your typical water retention type effects.